 It was alleged that Charles Edwards of Winston-Salem engaged in a conflict of interest, attempted to delete email related to the conflict from his employer’s server, and created documents for use in litigation that he knew contained false information.
 He died on September 10, 2015.
 The State Bar filed a notice of dismissal in the pending DHC action.

 It was alleged that Gretchen Engel of Durham prepared, or reviewed and approved, affidavits she should have known contained inaccurate information that were submitted to the court by another lawyer.
 The DHC did not find a Rule violation and dismissed the complaint.

 Notice of Intent to Seek Reinstatement

-Individuals who wish to note their concurrence with or opposition to these petitions should file written notice with the secretary of the State Bar, PO Box 25908, Raleigh, NC 27611, before August 1, 2013 (60 days from publication).
+Individuals who wish to note their concurrence with or opposition to this petition should file written notice with the secretary of the State Bar, PO Box 25908, Raleigh, NC, 27611, before February 1, 2016.

 THE NORTH CAROLINA STATE BAR

 217 E. Edenton Street (27601) • PO Box 25908 • Raleigh, NC 27611-5908 • 919.828.4620

 Copyrightę North Carolina State Bar.
 All rights reserved.